devotuoma/British-Airline-Sentiment-Analysis/README.md

 The following steps will be taken to complete this project:

-1. Data scrapping and prepara
+1. Data scrapping and preparat